Lou Berney

-Lou Berney (born 1964) is an American crime fiction author who has published six books since 1991.
-For his works, Berney has won multiple awards including an Anthony, Barry and Edgar for The Long and Faraway Gone.
-With November Road, Berney won the CWA Ian Fleming Steel Dagger while also winning additional Anthony and Barry awards.
-Apart from writing, Berney was a screenwriter whose written film, Angels Sing, was released in 2012.
-Berney has also taught at the University of Oklahoma and Oklahoma City University during the 2010s.
+Lou Berney (born 1964) is an American crime fiction author since 1991.
+His works have won three Barry and two Anthony Awards.
+Berney has also received an Edgar Award and the CWA Ian Fleming Steel Dagger.
+Apart from literature, Berney was a screenwriter for Angels Sing.
+He has also taught at the University of Oklahoma and Oklahoma City University.

 Early life and education

 Berney was born in Oklahoma City, Oklahoma in 1964.
 While living with siblings as a child, Berney liked the stories his father told.
 He was dismissed from several jobs as a teenager, which included positions in photography and property maintenance.
 Berney worked for a student newspaper as a writer.
 For his post-secondary education, Berney went to Loyola University New Orleans for a journalism program before he graduated with a Master of Fine Arts from the University of Massachusetts Amherst.

 Career

 During 1989, The New Yorker published Berney's short story titled News of the World.
 In 1991, Berney released The Road to Bobby Joe and Other Stories.
 During the 1990s, Berney completed two unpublished books before he became a screenwriter.
 During the 2007–2008 Writers Guild of America strike, Berney took three months to write a screenplay called Gutshot Straight.
 Berney planned to turn Gutshot Straight into a movie before publishing his work as a book in 2010.
 His written film, Angels Sing, was released to theaters in 2013.

 Following Gutshot Straight, Berney released Whiplash River in 2012 as a followup book for his Shake Bouchon series.
 His last Bouchon book, Double Barrel Bluff, was not released during the scheduled 2020 release.
+The book was released during 2024.

 Outside of series, additional books published by Berney were The Long and Faraway Gone in 2015 and November Road in 2018.
 That year, November Road was planned for a movie adaptation when Lawrence Kasdan bought the book's film rights.
 During 2020, Berney abandoned an unfinished book he started in the late 2010s.
 Dark Ride was released by Berney in 2023.
+Crooks: A Novel About Crime and Family was published during 2025.